 Based on one coherent analytical framework (→ SCAPE), EDGE uses an evidence-based approach, combining primary research (comparative case studies, natural experimentation) with secondary (meta-analysis of previously published case studies – case survey).

 We reviewed and systematically compared 305 published case studies from Europe and North America, employing and further developing the case survey method.
-A sample of several hundreds of cases will be precisely coded based on a theoretical framework that provides context, process and outcome variables.
-To our knowledge, EDGE will produce the hitherto largest and most rigorous case survey in governance research.
+These 305 case studies were coded based on a theoretical framework that provides context, process and outcome variables.
+To our knowledge, EDGE has produced the hitherto largest and most rigorous case survey in governance research.
 A web-based tool (‘ParticipationCaseScout’) provides easy access to key data of the EDGE case survey, including analytical functions.

-The combination of case survey, comparative case studies and field/natural experimentation will give the unique opportunity to stringently compare and assess these innovative methods of social enquiry under a single analytical framework.
+The combination of case survey, comparative case studies and field/natural experimentation gives the unique opportunity to stringently compare and assess these innovative methods of social enquiry under a single analytical framework.

 Newig, J., Kochskämper, E., Challies, E., & Jager, N. W. (2016).
 Exploring governance learning: How policymakers draw on evidence, experience and intuition in designing participatory flood risk planning.
 Environmental Science & Policy, 55, 353-360. doi:10.1016/j.envsci.2015.07.020.
 [Free Open Access Content]